-From a hospital administrator’s view, the introduction of an electronic medical records (EMR) system may seem daunting; however, the $14.6 billion in federal grant funding aims to make this conversion to digital records management less painful for hospitals.
+From a hospital administrator’s perspective, the introduction of an electronic medical records (EMR) system may seem daunting.
+That’s one of the reasons the Federal Government stepped in to provide grant money to assist with this conversion.

-As the adoption of electronic medical records continues, it is important that healthcare providers convert to digital records management, to benefit both the patient and the healthcare provider.
+As the adoption of electronic medical records continues, healthcare providers must convert to digital records management.
+In this article, we have outlined the ways EMRs benefit both the patient and the service provider.

 - The transfer of medical records between offices is less time-consuming and much more efficient.